01 of 08

 These binoculars are not only great for encouraging kids to engage with play-pretend professions that are STEAM (science, tech, engineering, arts, math) oriented, but also provide a good way for up-cycling toilet paper rolls.
 If you're like us, then you have a drawer or a cabinet filled with them (along with paper bags and egg cartons) waiting to either be put to use or thrown away.

-The binoculars can be decorated and modified to be used in so many ways, making them an excellent project for kids of all ages.
-If you really want to use them to see things up close, consider using a hot glue gun to add in magnifying glasses as the lenses.
+The binoculars can be decorated and modified to be used in various ways, making them an excellent project for kids of all ages.
+If you want to use them to see things up close, consider using a hot glue gun to add in magnifying glasses as the lenses.
 No matter how your child decides to play with them–these binoculars are sure to be a hit!Continue to 2 of 8 below.

 02 of 08